 After several weeks, we did not notice any positive result on the acquisition of subscribers.

 The idea of Challenges was to ally a strategy of content with a marketing strategy.
-The aim was to increase visibility of paid contents from 5% to 30% in several months, all the while keeping this personalised strategy of access to contents.
+The aim was to increase visibility of paid contents from 5% to 30% in several months, all the while keeping this personalized strategy of access to contents.

 The result after several months was unequivocal: